Have you ever wondered how much do ferrets sleep?

 Can Ferrets Sleep In Bed With You?

 There isn’t a right answer to this question because it depends on the owner.
 You can let your ferret sleep with you on the bed.
 It is extremely adorable to snuggle your little fuzzy the entire night, but I wouldn’t recommend that.
-I am a little paranoid I will hurt my ferrets when I roll over the bed and squeeze them.
+I am a little paranoid I will hurt my ferrets when I roll in the bed and squeeze them.

 Keep in mind that ferret’s sleeping period is about 6 hours with waking up for eating, going to the bathroom, or simply playing.
 If your bed is too high and your ferret can’t go to the litter, you could wake up with a surprise between the sheets.
 In the second case, if your ferret wants to play during the night, it will nip and scratch you until you wake up and play with him.